 The network was initiated in 2008 by researchers from 8 countries that wanted to test a standard monitoring protocol.
 In 2016 the network become more active and the network of transects was initiated and this website was created.
-Currently there are are transects in 9 countries and partners in 13 countries all over the range of the stag beetle.
+Currently there are transects in 7 countries and partners in 14 countries all over the range of the stag beetle.
 This map below shows the existing European stag beetle monitoring sites.
 Each marker represents a transect that was surveyed by a volunteer.

 This network was set up by the Research Institute for Nature and Forest together with partners in different countries.
 Parts of this project were realised with financial support from the People’s Trust for Endangered Species.